 This is the last in a series of four articles on the 21st century push for mining and quarrying in Nova Scotia.
 Earlier versions of these articles appeared in May and June 2018 in the Halifax Examiner and the Cape Breton Spectator.
+(I am pleased to say that this series of four articles has been shortlisted for an Atlantic Journalism Award in Excellence in Digital Journalism: Enterprise/Longform.)

 How the mining lobby is working to undermine environmental protection in Nova Scotia